The Guide

 Caledonian Market, Bermondsey Square, SE1

-silverplate has long been a speciality of the Caledonian Market
+silverplate have long been a speciality of the Caledonian Market

-Silverware and silverplate has long been a Caledonian Market speciality
+Silverware and silverplate have have long been a speciality of the Caledonian Market

 Until relatively recently the Caledonian Market laboured under an infamous reputation as a place where stolen goods might legally change hands, owing to an obscure medieval law known as market overt (or marché ouvert), which guaranteed a buyer title of ownership if an item was bought in good faith here between sunrise and sunset, whatever its provenance.
 The law was abolished in 1994, after which the market was said to have suffered a damaging drop in trade.

 If you’re a jet-lagged overseas visitor to London and find yourself awake in the middle of the night, a trip to Bermondsey could be just the ticket.
-Summer and winter, rain or shine, the Caledonian Market opens at 4 o’clock every Friday morning and continues until one in the afternoon.
+Summer and winter, rain or shine, the traders start setting up their stalls at 5 o’clock every Friday morning and everything is open by 6am, with some of the best bargains going early (as bargains often do, but here that means really early).
+The market continues until two in the afternoon.

 Bermondsey brassware